In a Year of Turmoil, Residential Solar Assets Are a Safe-Haven Investment

-The U.S. residential solar industry has continued to regain momentum after a challenging spring season due to the coronavirus.
+The U.S. residential solar industry has continued to regain momentum after a challenging spring season due to the coronavirus crisis.
 On top of demand recovery, strong asset performance throughout the pandemic has proven that residential solar is primed for further investment from a variety of capital sources.

 Attractive financing options — in particular, solar loans — have greatly contributed to the market recovery.
 Homeowners are looking to save money during this time of economic hardship.
 Purchasing a solar system through debt offers immediate bill savings and does not require customers to expend precious cash.

-On Tuesday, Sunlight Financial announced that it has funded over $3 billion in loans for solar systems and home improvement projects, while Mosaic passed that mark back in January this year.
+On Tuesday, Sunlight Financial announced that it has funded over $3 billion in loans for solar systems and home improvement projects, while Mosaic passed that mark back in January of this year.
 Loanpal, currently the industry’s largest financier, has funded over $4.5 billion in solar loans as of October, according to a report from Kroll Bond Rating Agency (KBRA).

 These top three solar loan providers are among the fastest-growing private companies in the U.S. over the last few years.
 Aside from broad market contraction in Q2 due to the coronavirus, this growth trend has continued in 2020.
 Installers and loan companies have reported month-over-month increases in sales and loan approvals since state governments began easing lockdown restrictions.
 Many players have also achieved record sales volumes in recent months.